 Japanese Pop Culture

-That leads to a constant turnover of wholly unique, sometimes wacky trends you won’t find anywhere outside Japan.
-Luckily, you don’t have to go out of your way to explore Japan’s popular obsessions.
-You can have an immersion experience just walking through neighborhoods like Shibuya, Shinjuku, Harujuku, and Akihabara.
+That leads to a constant turnover of unique, sometimes wacky trends you won’t find anywhere outside Japan.
+Immerse yourself in the latest fads by walking through neighborhoods like Shibuya, Shimo-Kitazawa, Harujuku, and Akihabara.

 Did You Know?

-There are more than 5 million vending machines in Japan, making it the most dense population of machines, per capita, anywhere in the world.
-Here, automated machines sell everything from hot drinks to live lobsters.
+There are around 5 million vending machines in Japan, making it the densest population of machines per capita anywhere in the world.
+Here automated machines sell everything from hot drinks to live lobsters.
 Some use facial recognition to verify age for tobacco and beer and even offer indecisive customers age-appropriate drink recommendations.

-Kawaii, or "cute," isn’t just a descriptor you’ll hear coming out of the mouths of teenage girls, it’s an aww-inducing aesthetic you’ll see all over Tokyo; major airlines plaster depictions of adorable animation characters like Pikachu across the sides of their planes, and even at local police stations it’s not unusual for a fluffy, stuffed-animal mascot to be on display.
-Duck into an arcade photo booth to take purikura—stickers pictures that let you choose your own kawaii background—or head to Sanrio Puroland, an entire theme park dedicated to cuteness.
+Kawaii, or "cute," is an aww-inducing aesthetic you’ll see all over Tokyo; major airlines plaster depictions of adorable animation characters like Pikachu across the sides of their planes, and even at local police stations it’s not unusual for a fluffy, stuffed-animal mascot to be on display.
+Duck into an arcade photo booth to take purikura—pictures that let you choose your own kawaii background—or head to Sanrio Puroland, an entire theme park dedicated to cuteness.

-The age of the boy band—or the girl band for that matter—is not over in Japan.
-"Idol" groups are hot.
+The age of the pop group is not over in Japan.
+"Idol" groups are still popular.
 Over-the-top outfits, sugar-sweet synthesized beats, and love-professing lyrics (with the occasional English word thrown in) dominate the Japanese pop charts.
-AKB-48, one of Tokyo’s hottest groups of idols, is 48 girls strong, and performs daily at its own theater complex in Akihabara.
+AKB48, one of Tokyo’s hottest groups of idols, is 114 girls strong.
+AKB48's own theater complex in Akihabara hosts performances or other events almost daily.
 Beloved pop groups like all-male SMAP have been pumping out hits for more than 20 years.

 Anime and Manga